HPC-SimTools/IPS-framework/doc/user_guides/platform.rst

 .. note : the node allocation and detection values in this file can be overriden by command line options to the ips ``--nodes`` and ``--ppn``.  *Both* values must be specified, otherwise the platform configuration values are used.

-Due to the recent changes in the framework regarding resource management, some platforms may not have platform configuration files in the repository.
-Below is a list of those that are in the repo and work with the recent changes to the framework.

-* franklin
-* hopper
-* odin
-* sif
-* stix [#manual_only]_
-* swim [#manual_only]_

-In addition to these files, there is ``ips/workstation.conf``, a sample platform configuration file for a workstation.
+A sample platform configuration file for a workstation.
 It assumes that the workstation:

   * does not have a batch scheduler or resource manager
   * may have multiple cores and sockets